 Doing ordinary tasks in an extraordinary way

-Benedictine Work Days may focus on cleaning, repairing, or organizing around the whole Cathedral Close or particular sacred spaces or areas as identified by the Work Day participants or in preparation of Holy Days or our liturgical seasons of Advent, Lent, and Easter.
-Work Days may also be focused on community benefit projects.
+Benedictine Work Days may focus on cleaning, repairing, or organizing around the whole Cathedral Close or particular sacred spaces or areas identified by Work Day participants or in preparation of Holy Days or our liturgical seasons of Advent, Lent, and Easter.
+Work Days may also be focused on community-benefit projects.
 These are wonderful opportunities to bring friends and co-workers into the life of the Cathedral.

 Benedictine Work Day Schedule